SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/05-SQL-Injection.md

 [slide hideTitle]

-# What is SQL Injection?
+# What is SQL Injection

 In the previous part of the lesson, we learned how to send raw SQL statements to the database.

 This practice leaves us in danger of an SQL injection attack.

-It's a technique with which a user with bad intentions can insert malicious SQL statements into a user input field.
+It is a technique with which a user with bad intentions can insert malicious SQL statements into a user input field.

 This way the abuser can harvest information directly from our database, which is a huge problem for our web applications.